 Good question!
 I have an agent who is helping us find the right publisher.

 Publishers are essentially investors, so at the moment, I’m trying to build up a business case.
 Publishers want to know that there is an audience ready and eager to buy a given book.
 Although the statistics are pretty compelling—in the United States alone, on average, 15,000 domestic cats die every day—they want a “platform,” social media numbers.
-(So if you want to see this book published soon, please follow @morethantuna on Instagram and Facebook, or sign up for our mailing list!)

 Q: What has surprised you the most, now that you’re part of the online cat community?